Chevrolet Impala: 2013

 For the 2013 model year, the Impala was largely a carryover of the 2012 model.
 Available trims were once again LS, LT, and LTZ.
 It was the last retail Impala to be offered with optional bench seat and column shift transmission.
-A Luxury Edition package, last seen on the 2011 model, returned as an option on the LT and featured perforated leather seating surfaces, dual front heated bucket seats with driver's side 8-way and passenger's side 6-way power adjusters, inside rearview auto-dimming mirror, Universal Home Remote, outside heated power adjustable mirrors, Bose 8-speaker premium sound system, six-disc in-dash CD changer that played MP3 and WMA files, with Radio Data System, Sirius-XM satellite radio, as well as an auxiliary input.
+A Luxury Edition package, last seen on the 2011 model, returned as an option on the LT and featured perforated leather seating surfaces, dual front heated bucket seats with driver's side 8-way and passenger's side 6-way power adjusters, inside rearview auto-dimming mirror, Universal Home Remote, outside heated power adjustable mirrors, Bose 8-speaker premium sound system, six-disc in-dash CD changer that played MP3 and WMA files, with Radio Data System, SiriusXM satellite radio, as well as an auxiliary input.
 This was notably the last production car to have a bench seat in the front.
 Due to the early release of the redesigned 2014 model, the 2013 Impala had an abbreviated model year.

 Impala Limited (2014–2016)

-The ninth generation model remained in production in LS, LT, and LTZ trims until the 2016 model year as a rental, fleet, and police car under the revised model name "Impala Limited."
-The consolidated plant in Oshawa, Ontario, continued making the Impala Limited, along with the Chevrolet Equinox.
+The ninth-generation model remained in production in LS, LT, and LTZ trims until the 2016 model year as a rental, fleet, and police car under the revised model name "Impala Limited".
+The consolidated plant in Oshawa, Ontario, (Oshawa Car Assembly) continued making the Impala Limited, along with the Chevrolet Equinox.
 Production ended in May 2016.